KillingSpark/zstd-rs/Readme.md

 ## Roadmap

 1. More Performance optimizations (targets would be sequence_decoding and reverse_bitreader::get_bits.
 Those account for about 50% of the whole time used)
-1. More tests (especially unit-tests for the bitreaders and other lower-level parts)
-1. Find more bugs

 ## Testing